cloverbloom/knowledge-base/systems.md

 * Hold a weekly accountability meeting to review progress and adjust plans

+* Action occurs when your stated intentions outweigh hidden intentions; evaluate the true cost of your actions.
+* Trust is lost when commitments are not met; accountability starts with personal ownership.
+* Never wait for external circumstances to change; proactively manage your accountability.
 * `"Value the outcome over your comfort.
 Always take the leap of faith."`

 * With a minimum 85% execution rate (on time) you are likely to meet your goals